*The game referenced in this article is ‘The Tribez‘ offered by Game Insight UAB.

 Explicit Costs are the easiest to calculate and the most emphasized by management and financial officers.
-Explicit Costs are the cost of resources purchased from external third parties (from the market for finished goods and services and the market for factors of production).
+Explicit Costs are the cost of resources purchased from external third parties.
+These resources will be purchased from the global marketplaces – either the market for finished goods and services or the market for factors of production.

 The resources purchased are called market-supplied resources and include labor, land, raw materials, factories, taxes, utilities, delivery services, and more.
 In the modern world, such resources are purchased with money making the value easy to calculate.

 Implicit costs are more complex.
-Explicit costs are costs paid by the company itself and implicit costs are paid by the owner or investor specifically.
+Explicit costs are costs paid by the company and implicit costs are paid by the owner or investor.
 Implicit Costs are the value of resources sacrificed by the owner for the sake of the company.

 Typically, implicit costs occur when an owner donates or offers resources to the company that have alternative uses.
 The resources involved are called owner-supplied resources.
 There are two key differences between explicit and implicit costs: